Please contact email@example.com with any open access enquiries.

 Royal Society - 25% discount on APCs

 Sage - we have a prepayment deal combined with a discounted APC of £200, meaning there is no APC to pay for all Sage journals where the corresponding author is at the University of Southampton.
-Please email email@example.com on acceptance of your article for details of our payment code to enter on your SAGE Choice Publishing Agreement Form.
+Please email firstname.lastname@example.org on acceptance of your article for details of our payment code to enter on your SAGE Choice Publishing Agreement Form.

 Springer Compact - no APC fee for hybrid titles if you are the corresponding author.
 Once the article is accepted, Springer will send you a link to the MyPublication form.
 There you will be asked to state your affiliation, this must be University of Southampton.
 You will also need to agree to the open access terms.
 During the production process, Springer and your institution will verify your eligibility.
 You are advised to use your institutional email address instead of your private email address.
 This enables Springer to better identify you as eligible under the agreement.
 If you have any questions about the verification process, or if you would like to check your eligibility, please contact firstname.lastname@example.org

 Wiley Open Access - 25% discount on APCs (not other publication charges).
 To obtain the discount, please complete the online APC Application Form, including your sub-project code.
 We can then apply the discount and take payment from your subproject code.

 Other discounts are available if the author is a member of a society, or if the library subscribes to a journal: